digitaltembo/readings/_posts/2020-11-04-The-Etymologicon:-A-Circular-Stroll-through-the-Hidden-Connections-of-the-English-Language.md

 ---
+title: "The Etymologicon:"
-title: "The Etymologicon: A Circular Stroll through the Hidden Connections of the English Language"
+subtitle: "A Circular Stroll through the Hidden Connections of the English Language"
 author: Mark Forsyth
 authorSort: Forsyth, Mark
 pageCount: 252